 Falk School’s mission is to be a progressive, experimental, and demonstration elementary school.
 Therefore we:

 - Educate students in grades K-8 using instructional methods and materials that promote inquiry, actively engage students in their learning, and respond to individual students’ interests and needs.

 - Provide opportunities for pre-service/student teachers to observe and work with experienced, innovative master teachers.

 - Are responsive to and responsible for the four educational assumptions and five laboratory functions described in the philosophy section of this document.

 Falk School strives to provide an educational environment that supports a diversity of views, celebrates both differences and commonalities among individuals, and enables all persons to pursue happiness in ways of their own choice.
-To this end, faculty and staff aspire to become aware of their own attitudes and expectations because of the profound impact they have on children’s perceptions, beliefs, and learning.
-These attitudes and expectations include, but are not limited to, political persuasion, religion, age, societal role, marital status, physical or mental disability, socio-economic status, ethnic origin, and sexuality.
+To this end, and in the spirit of self-reflection and continuous improvement, faculty and staff aspire to become aware of their own attitudes and expectations, recognizing the profound impact these can have on children’s perceptions, beliefs, and learning.
+These attitudes and expectations may pertain to one’s ethnic origin, sexuality, gender, religious beliefs, marital status, physical or mental disability, age, socioeconomic status, or political persuasion.